ray-project/ray/doc/source/ray-core/runtime_env_auth.md

 This section helps you:

 * Avoid leaking remote URI credentials in your `runtime_env`
-* provide credentials safely in KubeRay
+* Provide credentials safely in KubeRay
 * understand best practices when authenticating your remote URI

 ## Authenticating Remote URIs